 In the early 90s I did a painting titled Peters Pond.
 I’d go there every day I could and watch the surf roll up over the sand and out again, trying to focus on details like how the wave washes up on the beach and flows out again leaving those tiny bubbles coming up from the sand.
 After watching for an hour I could take that picture etched in my memory home and try to remember or visualize a few minutes of what I’d been watching.
-I spent a year on this painting, trying to catch what I saw each day, then coming back to the studio and working out the ideas in my head.
+I spent months on this painting, trying to catch what I saw each day, then coming back to the studio and working out the ideas in my head.
 It was ever changing which I think added to my perspective of what the place really looks like.
 At different times of the day the surf conditions or light change.
-In the winter, more so than in the summer I think, there can be a channel of water that runs down the beach, caused by the storm surge and waves washing over the beach and flowing out sometimes a hundred yards down the beach.
-It would be almost impossible to work every day on the painting so it took about a year to complete.
-And it’s a large painting in three panel totaling 6’h x 21’6”w.
+In the winter, more so than in the summer, there can be a channel of water that runs down the beach, caused by the storm surge and waves washing over the beach and flowing out sometimes a hundred yards down the beach.
+It was almost impossible to work every day on the painting so it took about a year to complete.
+It’s a large painting in three panel totaling 6’h x 21’6”w.
 In 2013 I showed this painting at The Parrish Art Museum.
 The curator Alicia Longwell chose this piece for the show and in between that time and the opening I repainted it entirely from corner to corner in three weeks.
 I don’t think they noticed.
 I didn’t change the composition but I tried to work out some things that I hadn’t finished years earlier.
 Did I get it right?
 Someone once asked me, “How can you tell when a painting is finished?”
-A. When it’s sold.
+When it’s sold!